 Patan (3rd C.E.), known as the “town with a thousand golden roofs,” was the capital of one of the three Malla kingdoms.
 The center of the city is like an open museum ; intricately carved doors, lattice windows and beautiful courtyards adorned with exquisite icons enhance the beauty of the city.
 Patan is a centre for artisans dedicated to the preservation of ancient crafts.
 Sculptures of deities are found in stone, metal, terracotta and ivory.

 Patan is designed in the shape of the Buddhist Dharma-Chakra (Wheel of Righteousness) with four thurs, or mounds, located on the perimeter of Patan, one at each corner of its cardinal points, and are known as Asoka Stupas.
 There are more than 1,200 Buddhist monuments scattered in and around the city.
 Patan Durbar Square is as one of seven Monument Zones that make up the Kathmandu Valley UNESCO World Heritage Site.

-We will stay in simple, but comfortable accommodation – a mix of 5-star hotels and Nepalese guesthouses, from rustic chic traditional Newari homes to basic pilgrim lodges; eat local vegetarian meals, and dress and behave respectfully in accordance to local custom.
-The program consists of a full schedule, but there will be time for shopping and exploring that travellers enjoy.
+We’ll stay in simple, but comfortable accommodation – a mix of 5-star hotels and Nepalese guesthouses, from rustic chic traditional Newari homes to basic pilgrim lodges.
+We’ll eat local vegetarian meals, and dress and behave respectfully in accordance with local custom.
+The program consists of a full schedule, but there will be time for shopping and exploring too.